Entity Manager works by interpreting your configured database schema in a very particular, very opinionated way.

 userId string Unique id of related User.

-An Email record has no updated property becuase no property on the Email record is subject to change.
+An Email record has no updated property because no property on the Email record is subject to change.

 Single Table Design